suomipelit/skijump3/README.md

 Install [DOSBox](https://www.dosbox.com/) and Borland Pascal 7.0
 compiler.

-Navigate to root of Ski Jump International 3 repository.
+Start DOSBox and mount both the compiler and Ski Jump International 3 repository.
+Navigate to root of the repository.

 Set `BP_PATH` variable to point to the compiler, e.g. `SET BP_PATH=C:\BP`